foudfou/sjail/README.md

 ## Upgrade

-Provided the jails doesn't hold important state, upgrading to a new minor or major release is best done by re-creating them.
+Provided the jails don't hold important state, upgrading to a new minor or major release is best done by re-creating them.

 For minor release changes, pointing the jails' `fstab`s to the new release